To get deep into British Columbia’s wilderness, you’ll need a helicopter. Photo: Nimmo Bay Wilderness Resort

 For warm-weather activities in British Columbia, June, July, and August are your best bets.
 The days are usually clear and sunny (ideal for seaplane and helicopter flights) and the seasonal wilderness lodges, which typically open in mid-May, have been operating long enough to work out any kinks.
 The summer months are also prime time for kayaking, hiking, fishing, and river rafting, not to mention bear- and whale-watching.

-January and February has the most reliable snowfall, making it ideal for not just skiing, but also dogsledding, snowshoeing, and snowmobiling.
-You also have a good chance of seeing the Northern Lights.
+January and February have the most reliable snowfall, making them ideal for not just skiing, but also dogsledding, snowshoeing, and snowmobiling.
+You also have a good chance of seeing the northern lights.
 March brings warmer temperatures—nice for spring skiing but not ideal for other winter sports.

 November and April.
 The wilderness lodges are closed, wildlife viewing is almost non-existent, skiing conditions are spotty, and the weather is unpredictable.
 That said, Vancouver is beautiful every month of the year!

 Granville Island, in Vancouver, is a bustling shopping district full of funky stores, artisans’ workshops, food producers, a dedicated children’s section, a collection of wonderful restaurants, and a thriving Farmer’s Market.
 The island is full of buskers, musicians, and artists, making it a truly cultural experience.
-You can drive there from downtown, or walk to False Creek and take the Aquabus (a cute little ferry that looks more like a bathtub than a boat).
+You can drive there from downtown or walk to False Creek and take the Aquabus.

-Aboriginal art.
-British Columbia has a huge community of talented native crafting everything from carved masks and canoe paddles to soapstone sculptures and intricate weavings.
-Some of the top galleries showcasing this kind of work in Vancouver are Coastal Peoples Fine Arts Gallery, Douglas Reynolds Gallery, Hills Native Art Gallery, and Lattimer Gallery.
-Also see “Scam Alert.”
+Indigenous art.
+British Columbia has a huge community of talented Indigenous artists crafting everything from carved masks and canoe paddles to soapstone sculptures and intricate weavings.
+Some of the top galleries showcasing this kind of work in Vancouver are Coastal Peoples Fine Arts Gallery, Douglas Reynolds Gallery, Inuit Gallery of Vancouver, and Lattimer Gallery.
+(Also see “Scam Alert.”)